 The New England Commission of Higher Education is the regional accreditation agency for colleges and universities in the six New England states: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
-The New England Commission of Higher Education (NECHE) is recognized by the U.S. Secretary of Education as a reliable authority on the quality of education for the institutions it accredits.
+The New England Commission of Higher Education (NECHE) is recognized by the U.S. Department of Education as a reliable authority on the quality of education for the institutions it accredits.
 The Commission is also recognized by the Council for Higher Education Accreditation (CHEA), affirming that its standards and processes are consistent with the quality, improvement, and accountability expectations that CHEA has established.
 Recognition by the Department of Education provides access to federal financial aid for U.S. students attending institutions accredited by the Commission.

 New Hampshire Department of Education, Division of Higher Education - Higher Education Commission

 Southern New Hampshire University maintains degree granting approval from the New Hampshire Department of Education, Division of Higher Education - Higher Education Commission.

 In addition to regional accreditation, certain SNHU undergraduate and graduate programs also carry specialized programmatic accreditations.

 Accreditation Commission for Programs in Hospitality Administration (ACPHA)

 SNHU's Hospitality programs are accredited by the Accreditation Commission for Programs in Hospitality Administration.